 I remember reading a story awhile back about a Harvard University researcher who had the good fortune of having a paper he wrote accepted for publication by 17 medical journals.
 I thought was pretty impressive.

 The paper was titled “Cuckoo for Cocoa Puffs?”
-I thought that was an impressive title for an article being published in 17 medical journals.
+I thought that was an impressive, albeit a bit strange, title for an article being published in 17 medical journals.

 Still, 17 “respected” medical journals accepted it for publication.
 Well, 17 journals accepted it.
 And they would publish it once the researcher paid the $500 “processing fees” to each “journal.”